Jahanvi13/Django-React-S3/README.md

 # Django-React-S3 Project

 ## Description
 This project is a web application built with Django, React, and Amazon S3.
-It allows users to upload files to an S3 bucket and view a list of uploaded files.
+It allows users to upload files to an S3 bucket and view a list of uploaded files.The backend generates presigned URLs for secure, direct-to-S3 uploads, while the frontend provides a clean drag-and-drop interface for uploading and listing files.

 ## Installation
 1. Clone the repository.